New Protests Hit Greece Over Train Tragedy

 Four railway officials have been charged but public anger has focused on long-running mismanagement of the network, and the country has been rocked by a series of sometimes violent mass protests.

+READ ALSO: BBC Chief Refuses To Quit Despite Chaos Sparked By Lineker’s Removal

-On Sunday more than 8,000 demonstrators gathered outside parliament while 5,000 took to the streets of the second city Thessaloniki, police said.
+On Sunday about 12,000 demonstrators gathered outside parliament while 5,000 took to the streets of the second city Thessaloniki, police said.

 “It was anger and rage that brought me here,” Markella, a 65-year-old Athens protester who gave only one name, told AFP.